-While the price tag to conduct this work is not insignificant, a number of funding mechanisms can be employed to easily cover project costs, including examples such as establishing a community strategic investment fund through ratepayer contributions, launching a strategic investment partnership with the Karuk Tribe and/or the Humboldt Area Foundation, or a corporate matching gift program.
+While the price tag to conduct this work is not insignificant, a number of funding mechanisms can be employed to easily cover project costs including for example establishing a community strategic investment fund through ratepayer contributions, launching a strategic investment partnership with the Karuk Tribe and/or the Humboldt Area Foundation, or a corporate matching gift program.
 See full report Electrical Ignition, Wildfire Risk and Community Climate Adaptation in Northern California for additional details.